coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. opt:: Default Goal Selector @toplevel_selector

-   This option controls the default selector – used when no selector is specified when applying a tactic – is set to the chosen value.
+   This option controls the default selector, used when no selector is specified when applying a tactic.
 The initial value is 1, hence the tactics are, by default, applied to the first goal.

-   Using value ``all`` will make is so that tactics are, by default, applied to every goal simultaneously.
+   Using value ``all`` will make it so that tactics are, by default, applied to every goal simultaneously.
 Then, to apply a tactic tac to the first goal only, you can write ``1:tac``.

+   Using value ``!`` enforces that all tactics are used either on a single focused goal or with a local selector (’’strict focusing mode’’).

-Although more selectors are available, only ``all`` or a single natural number are valid default goal selectors.
+   Although more selectors are available, only ``all``, ``!`` or a single natural number are valid default goal selectors.

 .. _bindingslist: